DUI Defense Attorneys in Topeka, Kansas

 Penalties for a DUI conviction in Kansas depend on whether or not it is your first offense – and the skills of your DUI defense lawyer.

-For first-time offenders, a DUI conviction will be treated as a Class B misdemeanor.
+a first-time DUI conviction will be treated as a Class B misdemeanor.
 It will result in:

 • Jail time of between two days and six months (not less than two consecutive days in jail or 100 hours of public service – that’s up to the judge)